 Where there are performance metrics that differ for each county’s program, the regionwide MS4 permit assigns individual requirements for each county.
 As with prior permits, each Permittee is responsible for implementing the requirements of the regionwide MS4 permit within its jurisdiction.
 The regionwide MS4 permit does not require counties to form a joint powers authority or use other formal forms of cooperation; they may continue working autonomously if desired.
 However, Permittees are encouraged to participate in area-wide or regional efforts to develop consistent procedures and approaches where such participation would be more efficient.
 A regionwide permit generally provides the Permittees with a consistent set of shared objectives which facilitates further cooperative use of their resources.

-FACILITY DESCRIPTION
+WATERSHED DESCRIPTION

 Overview of the Hydrology of the Santa Ana Region

 In very broad terms, the Santa Ana Region is a group of connected inland subbasins and open coastal subbasins drained by surface streams flowing generally southwestward to the Pacific Ocean.
 The outer boundaries of the region are mostly made up of the mountain peaks of the San Gabriel and San Bernardino Mountains to the north and the San Jacinto Mountains to the southeast.
 The inland subbasins are separated from the coastal subbasins by the Chino Hills and Santa Ana Mountains.
 The county line between Los Angeles and Orange County is the only political boundary that defines the Santa Ana Region.
+Between the San Gabriel Mountains and the Chino Hills is an urban flatland area where the Cities of Claremont and Pomona are located.
+The hydrologic boundary here does not coincide with the boundary between the Los Angeles and Santa Ana regional water boards.
+Instead, the boundary between the regional water boards is the county line and the hydrologic boundary is located west of that.
+This allows for the Cities of Claremont and Pomona to be in Los Angeles County but have a portion of their jurisdictions drain into the Santa Ana Region in the Middle Santa Ana River watershed.